 2. Profit Driven, Innovation ——Human Needs

 Creating and curating content isn't the only way to be seen on TikTok.
 Short-video platforms like TikTok also offer a variety of paid opportunities to get your content into your target audience's feed.
-Donna T. (2021) believes that one of the most popular are ads in the videos.
+Donna (2021) believes that one of the most popular are ads in the videos.
 These so-called native ads look just like normal Facebook posts and show up directly in users' news streams, not along the side of the page like traditional banner ads.
 Compared to regular advertisements, these advertisements focus more on the user experience.
 Native advertising in short videos embeds brand marketing into the video scene.
 The platform has also added convenient features for this.
-Hu Q.N.
-(2023) found that as the video plays, when advertising products appear in the scene, the product's tab bar will pop up, and users can click to enter the purchase page.
+Hu (2023) found that as the video plays, when advertising products appear in the scene, the product's tab bar will pop up, and users can click to enter the purchase page.
 He believes that big data has played a crucial role.
 Relying on big data algorithms for personalized advertising, the products in the advertisement can meet the needs of the audience.

 At the same time, the function of tipping videos has been developed.
 According to Hu, this is also a means of developing short-video features using new technologies for profit, which brings two-way feedback.
 Both companies and video bloggers earn profits, and video bloggers will increase cooperation with operating companies to create more attractive works, forming a positive cycle.